micklethepickle/wheredoiapply/README.md

-# wheredoiapply
+# Where Do I Apply

 a site to know where you apply

+Authors:
+Michel Ma
+Robert Riachi
+Silan He
-Michel Ma, Robert Riachi, Silan He and the NOT Edward Son
+and the NOT Edward Son